 At the same time, it was also rumoured that Elton Musk had sold all of his Bitcoin holdings.
 This saw Bitcoin drop 10% in value, literally overnight; before he tweeted to confirm that this was not the case and the value then rocketed back up again.
 So… please exercise some caution!
 If nothing else, this clearly demonstrates the currency’s highly volatile nature.

 And remember… although cryptocurrency is not regulated; with tracking only available through a secure ledger upon which all currency transactions are recorded, cryptocurrency is taxable.
 HMRC regards it as an asset and classes it as a digital currency.
 Therefore, disposal of an asset is subject to capital gains tax and this applies to digital currencies too.

 Interestingly, I also note that concern is paramount in two of the UK’s top banks.
-NatWest announced in April 2021 that they will not engage with a business who accepts payment in cryptocurrency; and HSBC has stated that it will not allow money transfers from digital wallets, or the purchasing of shares in companies associated with cryptocurrencies such as MicroStrategy or Coinbase.
+NatWest announced in April 2021 that they will not engage with a business that accepts payment in cryptocurrency, and HSBC has stated that it will not allow money transfers from digital wallets or the purchasing of shares in companies associated with cryptocurrencies such as MicroStrategy or Coinbase.

 At the time, Bitcoin value was on the rise and the pizza was estimated to have cost anywhere between $21 and $300 dollars.
 In 2011 the Bitcoin value he paid for the pizzas had increased to $10,000 and in today’s markets, his pizzas would have cost 35 million dollars!